rgdavies92/used-car-value/README.md

 A number of interesting avenues have been identified for possible future work:

+* Experiment with other modelling algorithms
   * A deep learning modelling method may be able to improve the accuracy of price prediction.

-* The gradient boosting model may be enhanced through the introduction of additional predictors:
+* Try to improve the gradient boosting model through the introduction of additional predictors:
   * Would additional information on car boot size improve the model?
   * Would additional information about dealer location improve the model?

 * It would be interesting to benchmark the used car price prediction from this model against AutoTrader's own valuge gauge.
-This gauge is not available on every listing and would require a new web scrape, however it would pose an interesing classification problem.
+  * This gauge is not available on every listing and would require a new web scrape.
+  * It would pose an interesing classification problem although as with the regression problem, it would benefit from having sold price data available rather than listed price.

 * Finally, since the project has some uself applications for people close to the used car market, it would be helpful to package the model and predictive/analytic functions in a neat way which allows a reader to interact.

 In order to progress the project futher, some of the further work ideas have been addressed.

-# Further Work Attempted
+# Further Work Attempted - Additional Predictors

 ### Car Boot Volume Data